- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 There are many reasons one might engage in binge eating behaviors.

-Studies have also shown that individuals that struggle with binge eating have impaired decision-making skills that can lead to impatience, difficulty delaying rewards, and behaviors focused solely on risk aversion [5].
+Studies have also shown that individuals who struggle with binge eating have impaired decision-making skills that can lead to impatience, difficulty delaying rewards, and behaviors focused solely on risk aversion [5].

-Finally, dietary restraint is considered a risk factor for binge eating, as individuals that engage in diets are more likely to engage in binge behavior due to restriction of nourishment that their body needs.
+Finally, dietary restraint is considered a risk factor for binge eating, as individuals who engage in diets are more likely to engage in binge behavior due to the restriction of nourishment that their body needs.

 Does Stress Really Trigger Binge Eating?